-Figure 16.
-Influence of hypohydration (\sim 2.7% body mass loss) and hyperhydration (\sim 2.4% body mass gain) on the relationship between skin (forearm) blood flow and esophageal temperature during 30 min of cycling at 55% $\dot{V}O{2max}$ in 35°C and 38% RH.
+FIGURE 16.
+Influence of hypohydration (~2.7% body mass loss) and hyperhydration (~2.4% body mass gain) on the relationship between skin (forearm) blood flow and esophageal temperature during 30 min of cycling at 55% $\dot{V}o{2max}$ in 35°C and 38% relative humidity.
 The data indicate a lower cutaneous (forearm) blood flow for a given esophageal temperature with hypohydration.
-Reproduced with permission from Nadel, et al. (636).
+Reproduced with permission from Nadel et al. (605).

-Adjustments in the onset threshold and sensitivity of thermoeffector responses are associated with factors of both central and peripheral origin.
-Hypohydration and dehydration may reduce the responsiveness of central neural structures regulating evaporative heat loss, with an increase in the onset threshold for sweating associated with a hyperosmolality-induced inhibition of warm-sensitive neurons within the hypothalamus (i.e. median preoptic nucleus) (641, 910).
-Osmotically driven peripheral interference with the function of sweat glands may also reduce sweating (387, 652).
-While the influence of hypovolemia-induced baroreceptor unloading (simulated via lower body negative pressure, head-up tilting and pharmacological agents) on the modulation of sweating remains controversial (231, 253, 556, 922, 1039, 1040), it may occur under mild to moderate heat stress, but is unlikely to occur in relatively acute settings (898).
-Hypovolemia has further been suggested to increase the onset threshold for cutaneous vasodilation by reducing cardiac preload and altering atrial baroreceptor activity (315), which provides afferent input to the hypothalamic thermoregulatory centers that regulate both cutaneous blood flow and sweating (557).
-Ultimately, unreplenished (i.e. hypohydration) or inadequately replaced (i.e. dehydration) body water losses during exercise under heat stress reduce blood volume and increase osmolality with the severity of these responses impacting on thermoregulatory capacity.
+sensitive neurons within the hypothalamus (i.e., median preoptic nucleus) (619, 620).
+Osmotically driven peripheral interference with the function of sweat glands may also reduce sweating (600, 621).
+While the influence of hypovolemia-induced baroreceptor unloading (simulated via lower body negative pressure, head-up tilting, and pharmacological agents) on the modulation of sweating remains controversial (622-627), it may occur under mild to moderate heat stress but is unlikely to occur in relatively acute settings (628).
+Hypovolemia has further been suggested to increase the onset threshold for cutaneous vasodilation by reducing cardiac preload and altering atrial baroreceptor activity (602), which provides afferent input to the hypothalamic thermoregulatory centers that regulate both cutaneous blood flow and sweating (216).
+Ultimately, unreplenished (i.e., hypohydration) or inadequately replaced (i.e., dehydration) body water losses during exercise under heat stress reduce blood volume and increase osmolality with the severity of these responses impacting on thermoregulatory capacity.

-5.2 Adjustments in cardiovascular function
+5.2.
+Adjustments in Cardiovascular Function

 Hyperthermia coupled with progressive dehydration poses a significant challenge to thermoregulatory capacity and cardiovascular control during prolonged exercise, characterized by a reduction in systemic, cutaneous, active muscle and cerebral blood flow.
-The decline in systemic and regional perfusion is associated with a decrease in cardiac output, increase in total peripheral resistance and reduction in mean arterial pressure during whole-body exercise at intensities above $\sim 60\%$ $\dot{V}O{2max}$ (363, 366, 367, 612).
-Conversely, skin, muscle and cerebral blood flow are uncompromised by the combination of hyperthermia and dehydration during exercise at low intensities or with a small muscle mass (718, 944).
+The decline in systemic and regional perfusion is associated with a decrease in cardiac output, increase in total peripheral resistance, and reduction in mean arterial pressure during whole body exercise at intensities above ~60% Vo{2max} (594, 595, 616, 618).
+Conversely, skin, muscle, and cerebral blood flow are uncompromised by the combination of hyperthermia and dehydration during exercise at low intensities or with a small muscle mass (629, 630).
 The additive effect of dehydration and hyperthermia during exercise is therefore mediated by the severity of each factor.
-In a study examining different magnitudes of dehydration on thermal and cardiovascular responses, Montain and Coyle (612) demonstrated a linear relationship between the extent of body mass loss and the increase in esophageal temperature and heart rate, as well as the decrease in stroke volume, cardiac output and skin blood flow (Figure 17).
+In a study examining different magnitudes of dehydration on thermal and cardiovascular responses, Montain and Coyle (595) demonstrated a linear relationship between the extent of body mass loss and the increase in esophageal temperature and heart rate, as well as the decrease in stroke volume, cardiac output, and skin blood flow (FIGURE 17).